bmschmidt/nonconsumptive/README.md

 For long-term archival deposit, it will be possible to export corpora as linked open data formatted as JSON and/or XML.

+## Code strategies

+All internal data representations should use the Apache Arrow file format for internal transfer and parquet for storage.
+These formats preserve types and allow binding of metadata to tables, and so present a much more efficient way of storing data.
+Export to CSV and/or JSON for archival purposes will be supported on the condition that you say out loud three times the phrase "JSON is a fine storage format, but it's a lousy interchange format."

 ## Legal disclaimer